scotws/SAN/san_handbook.md

 > **Note**
 >
-> Note we have not added suffixes for new suffixes' sake.
-The relative branches could have received a `r` tail in keeping with `phe.r`, but the short form is more familiar, and there is no other addressing mode for the branch instructions anyway.
+> Suffixes have not been added for their own sake.
+The relative branches could have received a `r` tail in keeping with `phe.r`, but the short form is more familiar, and there is no other addressing mode for the branch instructions anyway (except for the long variant on the 65816).
 Also, a more complete systematic revision of the opcodes might also suggest `CMP` should be changed into `cpa` in keeping with `cpx` and `cpy`.
 However, `cmp` is the far more familiar form.
 The same holds true for `INC A` vs `INA`, which is why we stick with `inc.a`.

 # Disadvantages of the new notation